nballier/RELIA/1_Outline.md

-**6 JB (NB) the CMU dictionary and related python libraries (Oct 24)** [library pronouncing](https://pronouncing.readthedocs.io/en/latest/tutorial.html) data cleaning  and data wrangling on the CMU (regex) \\
+**6 JB (NB) the CMU dictionary and related python libraries (Oct 24)** [library pronouncing](https://pronouncing.readthedocs.io/en/latest/tutorial.html) data cleaning  and data wrangling on the CMU (regex) <br/>
-setting up your own github and post your first scripts\\
+setting up your own github and post your first scripts <br/>

 **7. NB (JB) Creating a dataset : out of the CMU dictionary (Nov 7)**